lengzhang/omp_examples/README.md

 ## Directive:

 #### atomic
+	The memory update (write, or read-modify-write) in the next instruction will be performed atomically.
+	It does not make the entire statement atomic; only the memory update is atomic.
+	A compiler might use special hardware instructions for better performance than when using critical.

 #### barrier
+	Each thread waits until all threads arrive.

 #### critical
+	Only one thread at a time can enter a critical region.

 #### flush

 #### for
+	Used to split up loop iterations among the threads, also called loop constructs.

 #### master
+	The master construct denotes a structured block that is only executed by the master thread.
+	The other threads just skip it.

 #### ordered

 #### parallel

 #### sections
+	assigning consecutive but independent code blocks to different threads

 #### single
+	specifying a code block that is executed by only one thread, a barrier is implied in the end

+	The single construct denotes a block of code that is executed by only one thread (not necessarily the master thread).
+	A barrier is implied at the end of the single block (can remove the barrier with a nowait clause).

 #### threadprivate

 ## Clause: